Powerful things, words.

 For home I’ve chosen accept, taking wisdom from the Serenity prayer by American Theologian Reinhold Niebuhr.

 I’ve learnt over the past year that a big part of everyday happiness for me is accepting the things that I can’t change.
 In my life, my work, myself and others.
 Accepting that I don’t have the time to do everything that I want to each day.
-Accepting that having a toddler in the house means that some days things are just going to be THAT way.
+Accepting that having a toddler means that some days things are just going to be THAT way.
 Accepting that the people in my life are the way they are and they’re not going to change, however much I nag or get frustrated that the towels are all over the bathroom floor or the rubbish bin hasn’t been emptied and is overflowing on the kitchen floor.

 Accept might sound like a softer, more complacent word but I’m huge on changing things so this is a tough one for me!